chrisammon3000/permits-data/README.md

 permits-data
 ==============================

-ETL pipeline for construction permit data in Los Angeles county, USA using bash, Python and PostgreSQL.
+Simple ETL pipeline for construction permit data in Los Angeles county, USA using bash, Python, Docker and PostgreSQL.
+Run `make data` to automatically download contruction permits data, load into a PostgreSQL database in Docker, transform columns and geocode missing addresses.

 ## Built With
 The pipeline is built on these frameworks and platforms: